dcsoft-yyf/JIEJIE.NET/README.md

     XXXXXXX other members XXXXXX
 ```
 When hakers capture one key member,for example `_RegisterCode` , and analyse other members nearby, maby can get more information.
-But DC.NET Protector can obfuscate order of class's members , just like this:
+<br/>But DC.NET Protector can obfuscate order of class's members , just like this:
 ```C#
     private string _RegisterCode = null;
     XXXXXXX other members XXXXXX